An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Our Approach

 where an agent updates its internal representation given a set of historical states and its own actions.
 Different MARL algorithms change $g^i$ (e.g., independent learners or opponent modelling), altering the coupling strength/structure.
 Additional variables can be added creating further coupling, such as opponent actions or other feature representations used for agent updates.
 In the following, we focus on the simplest case where an agent makes decisions about the system only from global state information and its own action, defined in agent parameter space:

-Our goal is to \textit{measure and compare} stability and sensitivity of $g$ across MARL algorithms, games, and hyperparameters, beyond only fixed-point existence.
+Our goal is to \textit{measure and compare} stability and sensitivity of $g$ across MARL algorithms, games, and hyperparameters, beyond only fixed point existence.

 \textbf{The Impacts of Stochasticity.} Equation~\ref{eqn:main_dynamical_system_two_agent} presents the simplest coupled dynamical system for a fully deterministic setting.
-In practical settings, multiple sources of stochasticity arise within the system, stemming from environmental transitions, exploratory mechanisms such as random dithering, sampling from policy distributions, and stochastic gradient updates.
+In practical settings, multiple sources of stochasticity arise within the system.
 Traditionally, these stochastic elements have been approximated deterministically to enable analytical tractability.
 In contrast, we explicitly model these sources of randomness to more faithfully capture the behaviour of MARL agents as a coupled stochastic dynamical system:

 where $\xi_t$ represents stochasticity in exploration strategies or policy sampling, $\eta_t$ the environment transition noise, and $\zeta_h$ the stochastic gradient updates.
-Below, we present a version that subsumes all sources of stochasticity into a single term:
+Below, we present a version that subsumes all sources of stochasticity into a single combined stochastic effect term $\nu_h$: